hugosjoberg/hugosjoberg.github.io/content/english/blog/post-2.md

 > curl localhost:8080/ <- New terminal window
 > called 1 times
 ```

+As we can see by this example the slow function `incCounter` is only invoked 1 time :rocket:

 `group.Do` accepts a string which serves as an identifier or similar for call, the third returned value indicated is the returned value is shared.